499602D2/tg-launchbot/README.md

 # LaunchBot – a rocket launch information and notifications bot for Telegram 🚀
 LaunchBot keeps you up to date with what's going up, around the clock, since 2019.
 Reachable as [@rocketrybot](https://t.me/rocketrybot) on Telegram.

-LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals (due to a quite strict API call-count limit introduced with LL2).
-The bot provides multiple forms of information: notifications, information about upcoming flights, and a simple flight schedule showing the upcoming flights at a glance.
+LaunchBot uses the LaunchLibrary2 API to fetch launch information on intelligently scheduled intervals.
+The bot provides multiple forms of information: launch notifications, information about upcoming flights, and a simple flight schedule showing upcoming flights at a glance.

 ✨ **Other features include...**
 - user-configurable notifications on...